yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/36-asynchronous-actions/LAB.md

 * **src/style/_layout.scss** -- layout styles

 #### Feature Tasks
-* Create a frontend for your lab-14-two-resource-api.
+  * Create a frontend for your lab-14-two-resource-api or week 5 project
- * You can also choose to to instead use a comprable REST api that does not have auth (must permit full CRUD)
+  * You can also choose to use a comparable RESTful api that does not have auth (must permit full CRUD)
-* You are only required to create CRUD opperations for a single resource of your bakend
+  * You are only required to create CRUD operations for a single resource of your backend
   * Use react/redux best practices
   * Add validation in your redux routers
   * Add reporter and thunk middleware to your redux store
   * make async action creators for making ajax request to your backend
   * make sync action creators from updating your app store

 #### Test
   * Test your redux reducers
   * Test your util methods

-## Bonus 2pts
+## Stretch Goals
   * Create full crud for two resources

 #### Documentation
 Write a description of the project in your README.md